DonMVB/aws/awsstudy.md

 - You can only have one IGW per VPC.
 - **Summary**: IGW connects *your VPC with the internet*.

-### Virtual Private Networks (VPNs):
+### Virtual Private Networks (VPNs): (Updated 9/27/20)
 - VPCs can also serve as a bridge between your corporate data center and the AWS cloud.
 With a VPC Virtual Private Network (VPN), your VPC becomes an extension of your on-prem environment.
 - Naturally, your instances that you launch in your VPC can't communicate with your own on-premise servers.
 You can allow the access by first:
-  - attaching a virtual private gateway to the VPC
+  - attaching a virtual private gateway which has a Public IP address (the AWS Anchor) to the VPC
   - creating a custom route table for the connection
   - updating your security group rules to allow traffic from the connection
   - creating the managed VPN connection itself.
-- To bring up VPN connection, you mustalso  define a customer gateway resource in AWS, which provides AWS information about your customer gateway device.
+- To bring up VPN connection, you must also define a customer gateway with a Public IP address resource in AWS, which provides AWS information about your customer gateway device.
 And you have to set up an Internet-routable IP address of the customer gateway's external interface.
 - A customer gateway is a physical device or software application on the on-premise side of the VPN connection.
 - Although the term "VPN connection" is a general concept, a VPN connection for AWS always refers to the connection between your VPC and your own network.
 AWS supports Internet Protocol security (IPsec) VPN connections.
+- Create two IPSec Tunnels for redundancy.
 - The following diagram illustrates a single VPN connection.

 ![Screen Shot 2020-06-21 at 6 13 17 PM](https://user-images.githubusercontent.com/13093517/85236301-e857aa80-b3ea-11ea-9de9-08d150d34864.png)